-It is important that you keep your contact information up to date, particularly your email address as this is used as your registry username, and for any communications from the registry.
-If you do not have an email account or internet access, you can nominate a trusted family member or friend to help with your data entry and to pass on any email correspondence.
+It is important that you keep contact information for yourself and your child up to date, particularly the email address as this is used as your registry username, and for any communications from the registry.
+If you do not have an email account or internet access, you can nominate a trusted family member or friend to help you with your child's data entry and to pass on any email correspondence.